francesnalfonso/bimm143/README.md

 # BIMM 143: Bioinformatics Class

 This repo is for my UCSD bioinformatics class.
+Linked below are my class projects for each corresponding lecture topic!

 [CLASS 4: Bioinformatics data analysis with R](class04)